 Return To Options

-Confirmation of acceptance and recordation will be provided to the COMPANY in electronic format after recordation is complete.
-This confirmation will include the document image and COUNTY indexing data, including a receipt for fees paid.
+Confirmation of a cceptance and recordation will be provided to the VENDOR in electronic format after recordation is complete.
+This confirmation will include the document image and COUNTY indexing and endorsement data, including a receipt for fees paid.